-To be eligible for admission, students must meet the below requirements or be completing them the semester applying to the program.
+To be eligible for admission, applicants must meet the below requirements or be completing them the semester applying to the program.

-- 1. Enrolled or have applied/been accepted to WSU. - 2.
-An overall university GPA of 2.0 or higher prior to admission to the program.

-- 3. A GPA OF 2.50 in social work foundation courses and a C or better in all foundation courses. - a.
-Statistics is not calculated in the social work foundation GPA.
-A "C" or better in Statistics is required. - b.
-Completion of SOCW350 Social Work Field Experience with satisfactory midterm and final evaluations. - 4.
+- 1. Enrolled or have been accepted to Winona State University. - 2.
+Be declared a Social Work, BSW major. - 3.
+Have an overall university GPA of 2.0 or higher prior to admission to the program. - 4.
+Have a GPA OF 2.50 in social work foundation courses and their equivalents and a C or better in all foundation courses. \Please note: Mathematics is not calculated in the social work foundation GPA.
+A "C" or better in mathematics is required. - ENG 111 College Reading and Writing - CMST 191/192 Introduction to Public Speaking - BIOL 117 Human Biology - PSY 210 Introduction to Psychology - PSY 250 Developmental Psychology - SOC 150 Introduction to Sociology - Choose one: STAT 110 Fundamentals of Statistics\ MSW Programs may require statistics for admission OR MATH 107 Math for Social Justice OR MATH 115 College Algebra OR PSY 231 Psych Statistics \ Does not count for Gen Ed Goal 4 - SOCW 340 Introduction to Social Work and Social Welfare - 5.
 Completion of a minimum of 60 credits the semester applying for the BSW program.